Jason Van Dyke will not face federal charges in LaQuan McDonald shooting - NewsBreak

 The U.S. Attorney’s Office adds that federal prosecutors would have to prove “beyond a reasonable doubt” that Van Dyke’s acts were deliberate and that he knew such force was “excessive.”

 Police dashcam video captured Van Dyke shooting 17-year-old McDonald 16 times.
 In October of 2018, Van Dyke was found guilty of second-degree murder and 16 counts of aggravated battery.
-A judge sentenced Van Dyke to six years and nine months .Jason Van Dyke is now a free man.
-Legal analyst ponders what’s next
+A judge sentenced Van Dyke to six years and nine months .Chicago officers accused in Van Dyke cover-up go on trial

 Now released, the ex-Chicago cop remains under supervised release for three years.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.